-PERFORMANCE INDICATOR SCORING GUIDEPOST 60 SCORING GUIDEPOST 80 SCORING GUIDEPOST 100 3.7.2 (Relates to MSC Criterion 11)Surveillance and enforcement are in place ensure that the fishery complies with requirement of the management system ts reactive and focused on key management measures. • Enforcement systems have been implemented and there is control and high compliance with most management measures that affect fishing mortality over the key fishing areas. • There is a high degree of control on and compliance with all regulations that affect fishing mortality and stock health, for target and non-target populations, over all fishing areas.
-Weight 14.3 Score US=75 CAN=95
+Weight demonstrated.
+14.3 Score US=75 CAN=95 3.7.2 (Relates to MSC Criterion 11) Surveillance and enforcement are in place to ensure that the fishery complies with requirements of the management system.
+Surveillance activities and enforcement measures are reactive and focused on key management measures.
+Fishery compliance with management measures has been monitored sporadically but has not been fully • Enforcement systems have been implemented and there is control and high compliance with most management measures that affect fishing mortality over the key fishing areas. • There is a high degree of control on and compliance with all regulations that affect fishing mortality and stock health, for target and non-target populations, over all fishing areas.